-For Scholarship or Student Aid Grants, such criteria may include, but are not necessarily limited to, the following: prior academic performance, performance of each applicant on tests designed to measure ability and aptitude for educational work; recommendations from instructors of such applicant and any others who have knowledge of the applicant’s capabilities, additional biographical information regarding an applicant’s career, academic and other relevant experiences, financial need and conclusions which the grant selection committee may draw as to the applicant’s motivation, character, ability, or potential.
-Criteria may also include the applicant’s place of residence, past or future attendance at a particular school, past or proposed course of study or evidence of his or her artistic, scientific or other special talent.
+For Scholarship or Student Aid Grants, such criteria may include, but are not limited to, the following: prior academic performance, performance of each applicant on tests designed to measure ability and aptitude for educational work; recommendations from instructors of such applicant and any others who have knowledge of the applicant’s capabilities, additional biographical information regarding an applicant’s career, academic and other relevant experiences, financial need and conclusions which the grant selection committee may draw as to the applicant’s motivation, character, ability, or potential.
+Criteria may also include the applicant’s place of residence, past or future attendance at a particular school, past or proposed course of study or evidence of his or her artistic, scientific, or other special talent.
 Preference may be given to applicants of a particular sex, race, ethnic background or religion so long as such preference does not violate public policy.

 Recipients of Scholarship or Student Aid Grants must be (1) primary or secondary school students; (2) undergraduate or graduate students at a college or university who are pursuing studies or conducting research to meet the requirements for an academic or professional degree; or (3) students – whether full-time or part-time – who receive a scholarship for study at an educational institution that provides an educational program acceptable for full credit toward a bachelor’s or higher degree, or offers a training program to prepare students for gainful employment in a recognized occupation and is authorized under federal or state law to provide such a program and is accredited by a national recognized accreditation agency and all Scholarship or Student Aid Grants must be used for tuition and related expenses (as further described in Section VII below) at an educational institution described in IRC § 170(b)(1)(A)(ii), i.e., such institution must normally maintain a regular faculty and curriculum and must normally have a regularly organized body of students in attendance at the place where the educational activities are carried on.

-The Foundation reserves the right to impose additional, reasonable restrictions and/or requirements upon the awarding of Scholarship or Student Aid Grants and the administration of such grants.
-Any substantial or material changes will be made only with approval of the Foundation’s BOT.
+The Foundation reserves the right to impose additional, minor reasonable restrictions and/or requirements upon the awarding of Scholarship or Student Aid Grants and the administration of such grants.
+Any substantial or material changes will be made only with the approval of the Foundation’s Board of Directors.

-Individual Achievement Awards
+B. Individual Achievement Awards

 In connection with Individual Achievement Awards, such criteria may include but are not limited to: the individual’s past achievements and community involvements, other biographical information regarding an applicant’s career, academic and other relevant experiences.

-The Foundation reserves the right to impose additional, reasonable restrictions and/or requirements upon the awarding of Individual Achievement Awards and the administration of such grants.
-Any substantial or material changes will be made only with approval of the Foundation’s BOT.
+The Foundation reserves the right to impose additional, minor reasonable restrictions and/or requirements upon the awarding of Individual Achievement Awards and the administration of such grants.
+Any substantial or material changes will be made only with the approval of the Foundation’s Board of Directors.

-Awards and Prizes to Achieve a Specific Objective
+C. Awards and Prizes to Achieve a Specific Objective